 Unlike most Lake Michigan camping spots, the ones surrounding the Porcupine Mountains Wilderness Area (aka The Porkies) in Michigan’s Upper Peninsula are not for the faint of heart.
 Extreme camping enthusiasts can endeavor to brave the infamous Summit Peak, which offers a gorgeous view of the countryside and an isolated fortress of branches and leaves.

 Although these mountains are closer to Lake Superior to Lake Michigan, the actual Porcupine Campgrounds are fairly close to both.
-The Porcupine Campgrounds feature multiple camping locations, including the Langford Lake campground, Pomeroy Lake campground, as well as numerous smaller campgrounds, such as Balsam, Maple, Perch, Pine, Beaver, Mink, Bear, Wolf, Racoon, and Bobcat campgrounds are choice small footprint camps.
+The Porcupine Campgrounds feature multiple camping locations.
+These include the Langford Lake campground, Pomeroy Lake campground, as well as numerous smaller campgrounds.
+Balsam, Maple, Perch, Pine, Beaver, Mink, Bear, Wolf, Racoon, and Bobcat campgrounds are choice small footprint camps.

-The landscape of the Porcupine Mountains foothills is riddled with numerous lakes of varying sizes, and a very diverse topographical picture.
+The landscape of the Porcupine Mountains foothills is riddled with numerous lakes.
+It also has a very diverse topographical picture.